 Meet the Expert

 Leneille Moon is the owner and creative director of Special Event Factory, a floral and event design studio in Atlanta.

-Thanks to its ruffly petals, ranunculus adds instant texture to bouquets and centerpieces, and “really elevates an arrangement.
-“I like to use them in boutonnieres too because they also stand well on their own and look great against black suits and tuxedos," she says.
+Thanks to its round and lush petals, ranunculus adds instant texture to bouquets and centerpieces and can elevate any arrangement.
+"I like to use them in boutonnieres too because they also stand well on their own and look great against black suits and tuxedos," Moon says.
 "Plus, they’re affordable and can be found year-round.”

-From ceremony and reception décor to bouquets and boutonnieres, read on to see beautiful ways to work white ranunculus into your wedding day.
+From ceremony and reception décor to bouquets and boutonnieres, read on to learn how you can incorporate white ranunculus into your wedding day.